 We believe that the changes to the acreages and the modification/addition of these conservation measures does not change the previous impacts analysis from the prior documents.
+While pesticide application locations and acreages may vary annually, we do not anticipate any other deviation in this activity that would cause any additional or unaddressed impacts not previously covered under the previous BA.
+The previous anticipated acreages from 2018-2020 will remain the same between 2021-2023.
+Between 2018-2020, it was anticipated that up to 5500 acres of ground application and 6000 acres of aerial application would occur (or approximately 1500-1700 acres ground and 2000 acres aerial annually).
+During 2018-2019 (numbers for 2020 have not been reported yet), approximately 950 acres of ground and 2920 acres of aerial application occurred (or on annual average 475 ground and 1460 aerial, respectively).
 Therefore, we affirm that the effects analysis is appropriate from the previous BAs, and the conservation measures are suitable to address both Indiana and northern long-eared bat.
 Please see Appendices A-C, Section 2.7 for more information.